How Many LIV Golfers Have Won The Masters?

 The LIV Golf player roster includes some star names and multiple Major champions have signed up.
 How many of them have won The Masters?

-The LIV Golf roster features an impressive selection of star players.
+The LIV Golf roster features an impressive selection of star players, and the league added reigning Masters champion Jon Rahm to captain a 13th side for 2024.

-There are also six players on the LIV line-up who have won the Green Jacket.
+His arrival means that there are now seven players on the LIV line-up who have won the Green Jacket.
 One of the many perks of winning The Masters is that the champions get to return each and every year.

-The six LIV players who have won The Masters and will be returning every year are:
+The seven LIV players who have won The Masters and will be returning every year are:

 Sergio Garcia won in 2017

 The Spaniard won the 2017 Masters, coming through a playoff against Justin Rose.
-He was the third Spanish player to win the event, following Seve Ballesteros and Jose Maria Olazabal.
+He was the third Spanish player to win the event at the time, following Seve Ballesteros and Jose Maria Olazabal.

 Sergio had finished in the top-10 in 22 Majors prior to breaking his duck at Augusta in 2017.